maxzheng/great-life-guide/README.md

    (i.e. moments of life) without judgement or expectations.
 Meditate to train mindfulness by focusing on your breath or positive thoughts and emotions -- learn from and let go of negative ones and everything else.
 With everything that that you do, be focused while being aware of the surrounding.
 Then you are peaceful, and nothing from the outside can disturb you -- no matter what others say or do to you.
-Happiness starts from here.

 3. **Energize your body, passion, and mind.** Those are the raw energies that enable you to do everything at peak performance.
 Exercise regularly to build up energy in your body.
 Do what you love, enjoy everything that